-Omniture/SiteCatalyst.
-A popular enterprise solution with e-commerce sites that you can fully integrate with Adobe’s Test & Target A/B, multivariate testing and personalisation platform.
+Previously Omniture/SiteCatalyst.
+Adobe Marketing Cloud is one of the most popular of web analytics tools on the market.
+An enterprise solution with e-commerce sites that you can fully integrate with Adobe’s Test & Target A/B, multivariate testing and personalisation platform.

 A comprehensive suite of features, including mobile, ad-hoc analysis, and the ability for real-time and rule-based decision-making tools to target key customer segments.

-- Amplitude: This positions itself as a behavioural analytics solution as its focus is on tracking events rather than simply visitors.
+This positions itself as a behavioural analytics solution as its focus is on tracking events rather than simply visitors.
 Amplitude offers real-time monitoring of user behaviour and unlimited individual user timelines.
-Pathfinder, their user flow analysis, allows you to better understand how visitors navigate through your site or app by visualizing the aggregate paths that they take.
+Pathfinder, their user flow analysis, allows you to better understand how visitors navigate through your site or app by visualising the aggregate paths that they take.

 The behavioural cohorting feature allows you to define a group of users based upon the actions they have or have not taken on your site.
 You can then apply cohorts throughout your analysis to understand how different behaviours impact specific KPIs such as retention and revenues.
 The Microscope feature allows you to click on any point in a chart and create a cohort of everyone who did or did not take a certain action to investigate what is driving their behaviour.